History of South India: Chola Empire

-The Cholas were one of the three main dynasties to rule south India from ancient times.
+The Cholas were one of the three main dynasties to rule southern India from ancient times.
 Karikala Chola (late 1st century CE) was the most famous king during the early years of the dynasty and managed to gain ascendency over the Pandyas and Cheras.
 The Chola dynasty, however, went into a period of decline from the 4th century CE.
-This period coincided with the ascendency of the Kalabhras who moved down from the northern Tamil country, displacing the established kingdoms and ruled over most of south India for almost 300 years.
+This period coincided with the ascendency of the Kalabhras, who moved down from the northern Tamil country, displacing the established kingdoms, and ruled over most of southern India for almost 300 years.

-Vijayalaya Chola revived the Chola dynasty in 850 CE by conquering Thanjavur by defeating Ilango Mutharaiyar and making it his capital.
+Vijayalaya Chola revived the Chola dynasty in 850 CE by conquering Thanjavur, defeating Ilango Mutharaiyar, and making it his capital.
 His son Aditya defeated the Pallava king Aparajita and extended the Chola territories to Tondaimandalam.
-The centres of the Chola Kingdom were at Kanchi (Kanchipuram) and Thanjavur.
-One of the most powerful rulers of the Chola kingdom was Raja Raja Chola, who ruled from 985 to 1014 CE.
-His army conquered the Navy of the Cheras at Thiruvananthapuram, and annexed Anuradhapura and the northern province of Ceylon.
+The centres of the Chola realm were at Kanchi (Kanchipuram) and Thanjavur.
+One of the most powerful Chola monarchs was Raja Raja Chola, who reigned from 985 to 1014 CE.
+His army defeated the navy of the Cheras at Thiruvananthapuram, and annexed Anuradhapura and the northern province of Ceylon.
 Rajendra Chola I completed the conquest of Sri Lanka, invaded Bengal, and undertook a great naval campaign that occupied parts of Malaya, Burma, and Sumatra.
-The Chola dynasty began declining by the 13th century and ended in 1279.
-Cholas were great builders and have left some of the most beautiful examples of early Tamil temple architecture.
+The Chola dynasty began declining by the 13th century and ended in 1279 CE.
+The Cholas were great builders and have left some of the most beautiful examples of early Tamil temple architecture.
 Brihadisvara Temple in Thanjavur is a fine example and has been listed as one of the UNESCO World Heritage Sites.

-Chera Dynasty
+Chera dynasty

 The Chera kingdom was one of the Tamil dynasties who ruled southern India from ancient times until around the 12th century CE.
 The Early Cheras ruled over the Malabar Coast, Coimbatore, Erode, Namakkal, Karur and Salem Districts in South India, which now form part of the modern day Indian states of Kerala and Tamil Nadu.
 Throughout the reign of the Early Cheras, trade continued to bring prosperity to their territories, with spices, ivory, timber, pearls and gems being exported to the Middle East and to southern Europe.
 Evidence of extensive foreign trade from ancient times can be seen throughout the Malabar coast (Muziris), Karur and Coimbatore districts.